mozilla/open-leadership-training-series/_articles/building-communities-of-contributors/bring-on-contributors-using-personas-and-pathways.md

 layout: page
 title: "Bring on Contributors Using Personas & Pathways"
 date: 2016-10-06 14:05:56
-time: " min"
+time: "45 min"
 following: _articles/building-communities-of-contributors/understand-meaningful-participation-and-distributed-leadership.md
+summary: "Learn how to bring contributors onto your project by using tools called \"personas\" and \"pathways.\" These tools will help you plan and test how you'll interact with new contributors, and imagine what is really involved for the contributor to succeed."
+prereq: "Have completed all previous sections and modules"
+format: "A writing and thinking assignment.
+It can be done alone, but it’s a great idea to invite a supporter, key contributor, or community member to help!"
+materials: "pen or pencil and paper, or a computer with word processing software"
 ---
 * TOC
 {:toc}

-## Summary

-Learn how to bring contributors onto your project by using tools called "personas" and "pathways."
-These tools will help you plan and test how you'll interact with new contributors, and imagine what is really involved for the contributor to succeed.

-## Table of Contents

-3.3.1\.
+### 3.3.1\.
 About Personas

-3.3.2 About Pathways

-3.3.3\.
-Assignment: Create a Persona and Pathway for your project

-## What you’ll need to start:

-*   Have completed all previous sections and modules

-## What You’ll Do:

-*   A writing and thinking assignment.
-It can be done alone, but it’s a great idea to invite a supporter, key contributor, or community member to help!

-## Materials You’ll Need:

-*   pen or pencil and paper, or a computer with word processing software

-## Time to complete:

-*   30-45 minutes, or as needed

-## 3.3.1\.
-About Personas

 A “persona” is a tool commonly used in the design world, to help create products and experiences that work for real world users (aka “user-centered design”).
 This short video describes a bit more about personas and how they're typically used.

-## Video
+#### Video
 https://www.filepicker.io/api/file/Xx83owiQdyyBMfJg6YCg

 To recap, the persona is a description of a user.
 Personas should: